 And your listeners can actually look it up on the internet if they're interested.

-But what happened was back in the early 1900s, again, as physicists were first trying to calculate energy levels of quantum particles, What they found is if they took a very simple atom, like the hydrogen atom, or if they took a particle like the electron, when they were first calculating those energy levels, they were coming up with ridiculous, infinite results, which didn't make any sense.
+But what happened was back in the early 1900s, again, as physicists were first trying to calculate energy levels of quantum particles, what they found is if they took a very simple atom like the hydrogen atom, or if they took a particle like the electron, when they were first calculating those energy levels, they were coming up with ridiculous infinite results, which didn't make any sense.

-What they found was, if you look back upon your basic sciences and examine the interaction of electrons with light, You basically can't separate the two.
+What they found was if you look back upon your basic sciences and examine the interaction of electrons with light, you basically can't separate the two.

 Electrons bounce between one electron orbital of atoms to another by either absorbing energy as light or by giving it off as light.

-It's very difficult, if not impossible, to separate the interaction of the electron with the photon.
+So you really, it's very difficult, if not impossible, to separate the interaction of the electron with the photon.

-What physicists resolved was that it was this interaction, the fact that light was contributing the apparent infinities to these calculations, they had to actually devise a mathematical protocol, which is known as renormalization, to eliminate, to cancel out the affinities on both sides of the equations.
+They had to actually devise a mathematical protocol, which is known as renormalization, to eliminate, to cancel out the affinities on both sides of the equations.

 And only by doing that were they able to get rid of these infinities, which they felt were the result of light.